Validation of Matching: Introduction

-This paper introduces a technique to compute probably approximately correct (PAC) bounds on the precision and recall of network reconciliation algorithms applied to big data.
-The technique does not require knowledge of how the networks were generated or rely on any specific model of network generation.
+This paper presents a technique to compute probably approximately correct (PAC) bounds on the precision and recall of matching algorithms.
+When applied to network reconciliation algorithms, the technique does not require knowledge of how the networks were generated or rely on any specific model of network generation.
 The technique requires some verified matches.
-However, it produces valid bounds even if the verified matches are used to develop the matching algorithm.
-So we can use all available data for matching and also produce bounds on precision and recall.
+However, it produces valid bounds even if the verified matches are used to develop the matching algorithm, by taking advantage of a withhold-and-gap (WAG) \cite{bax15} strategy -- first withhold some data, train a holdout matching algorithm, validate its precision and recall on the holdout data, then train a matching algorithm on all data, and use unlabeled data to evaluate the rate of differences in matches between the two algorithms.
+The precision and recall for the matching algorithm trained on all data cannot be worse than the precision and recall of the holdout matching algorithm plus the rates of differences between the two algorithms, because in the worst case all differences are errors by the matching algorithm trained on all data.